-Our list of cheap Hong Kong sightseeing is intended to be light on the pocket, but heavy on enjoyment.
-Although you won't need to take out a bank loan to enjoy these sights and activities, they are in many cases still Hong Kong's best.
-A combination of cheap Hong Kong sightseeing with quality Hong Kong sightseeing.
+Although you won't need to take out a bank loan to enjoy these sights and activities, they are in many cases still Hong Kong's best: combining cheap Hong Kong sightseeing with quality Hong Kong experiences.

 The Hong Kong Jockey Club has information about upcoming races.